ruusey/JRelay/README.md

 # Useful Data and Fields
 There are a number of extremely useful data collections in **JRelay** to help you write plugins.
 This section will detail the data you can access and the means by which to do so.
+>All enumerations also contain a static hashmap of their values if you prefer to access the data that way

 ## GameData
 The `GameData` class contains useful mappings of all of RotMG's out of the box xml data.
 These data sets are stored in Java `HashMap` objects.
 A `HashMap` is a one-to-one map of keys to values.
 When **JRelay** runs it will create object models of all entities within the game's XML.
 The XML of the entitity will be serialized into raw data and constructed into a model representing the entity.
 A map of the entity's ID(byte/int) **AND** name(String) to the Java model will be created.
 Once you have started **JRelay** and loaded all game assets, you can access any of this data statically within your plugins.